Endless Love (2010 TV series): Production

+Principal photography commenced in April 2010.

 Ratings

 According to AGB Nielsen Philippines' Mega Manila People/Individual television ratings, the pilot episode of Endless Love earned a 15.8% rating.
-While the final episode scored a 15.1% rating.
+The final episode scored a 15.1% rating.

 Accolades

+Home media release

+In 2011, the series was released on DVD by GMA Home Video.

+Controversy

+During the filming of the series, Philippine actress Bela Padilla accused actress Marian Rivera of bullying her, and locking her inside the comfort room, due to Rivera's alleged jealousy to Padilla for working with Rivera's boyfriend-actor, Dingdong Dantes in the series.